matthilde/brainscript/README.md

 Brainscript is a variant of Brainfuck inspired by modern programming languages like JavaScript or C++.
 The interpreter is written in Python.
 This variant contains a function system allowing you to make function calls in your code.

+## Wait what's the point of this project?
+Just for fun.
+It's just some side personal project I decided to make because yes.

 ## Quick Start

 ### First code